Perhaps you recently noticed brown spots on your ceiling, or you’ve witnessed water dripping from your roof.

 A commercial roof inspection starts from the inside

-A professional roofing contractor will begin from inside the building.
+A professional roofing contractor will begin a roof inspection from inside the building.
 The reason is to see where water is concluding its route.
 Where water ends its route is a great indication of where the leak began.

 For example, if there are water stains in the bathroom, the location straight above the bathroom on your roof is a great estimate of where water is entering the building.

 Another indication is a penetration near that area.
 For example, if directly above the bathroom on the roof is an HVAC unit, a great guess is that the leak starts near this area.

 A commercial roof inspection includes walking the roof